Complaints against Police, Fire and Crime Commissioner Staff

 2. Complaints to which this procedure relates

-2.1 The Commissioner (or appropriate line manager) will investigate a complaint in accordance with this procedure if it concerns one of the following:
+2.1 The Office of the Police, Fire and Crime Commissioner will record a complaint in accordance with this procedure if it concerns one of the following:

 (i) if you are not satisfied about the level of service provided by a member of the Commissioners staff.